nicholaslee119/webpack-component-loader/README.md

 import {extractor} from 'webpack-component-loader-smarty-parser';
-// or create the injector and extractor by yourself function injector (source) {
+// or create the injector and extractor by yourself function extractor (source) {
-  // inject the the bundled js/css to source template }
+  // extract the including component path from the plain text of template }

 module.exports = {
   entry: './test/fixture/entry.js',